Tuesday 22 December 1964

 “The Salesmen” is a mystery story.
 Whether or not it’s about the murder of the VTOL project is the heart of the mystery.
 James Cameron-Grant is employed as Wilder’s leg man to find out the truth.
 “We must be realistic about the aircraft problem,” says colleague Finlay Croydon (Tony Steedman) just returned from Washington, “Divide up the work.”

 The episode is notable in showing a particular vulnerability in Peter Jeffrey’s performance.
-Later on, Jeffrey would often play austere authority figures, but in "The Plane Makers" we often see a moe human side.
-In "The Salesmen" he is unsure of his relationship with Laura Challis, threatened by the Whip’s office, and conscious of intruding on his relationship with Sir David Carstairs (Anthony Nichols).
-The civil servant tells Grant, “It was a tremendous comfort to me to know that you were with Michael during those last weeks.”
+Later on, Jeffrey would often play austere authority figures, but in "The Plane Makers" we often see a more human side.
+In "The Salesmen" he is unsure of his relationship with Laura Challis, threatened by the Whip’s office, and conscious of intruding on his relationship with Sir David.
+He tells Grant it was a tremendous comfort to know that Grant was with his son in his final weeks.
 But when Grant says, “Korea was a long time ago,” Sir David agrees pointedly that it was.